Home Google Tips and Tricks How to Make Interactive Maps with Google Slides and Jamboard

 You can go deeper than you ever thought possible into Google Slides’ capabilities.
 Sign up now for the online, self-paced TCEA Google Slides course.
 This course not only covers building a presentation, but also shares how you can leverage the powerful features and functionality of Google Slides for teaching and learning.
 Participants who successfully complete this course will receive a TCEA Google Slides digital badge and completion certificate, along with 12 CPE hours.
 Learn more.

-Drawing on Your Map with Jamboard
+Drawing on Your Map with Canva Whiteboard

 Did You Know?